crcx/parable/REFERENCE.md

     pointer:source pointer:dest -

+Primitive.
+Copy the content of the first slice to the second one.

 ## fetch

     pointer number:offset - value

+Primitive.
+Fetch a value stored in a slice.

 ## store

     value pointer number:offset -

+Primitive.
+Store a value into a slice.

 ## request

     - pointer

+Primitive.
+Request a new memory slice.
+Returns a pointer to it.

 ## release

     pointer -

+Primitive.
+Tell Parable that a slice is no longer in use.

 ## collect-garbage

     -

+Primitive.
+Search memory for unused slices and recover them.

 ## get-last-index

     pointer - number